 This event is subject to 1m social distancing guidelines.

 In line with current restrictions, the MAC’s seating plan accommodates 1m social distancing.
 It is a dynamic system that auto locks seats between bookings in your allocated row as they happen.
 You can follow the Book Now link to book direct on the MAC’s website.
-You can also leave a voicemail on the MAC’s Box Office line 028 9023 5053.
+You can also call the MAC’s Box Office line 028 9023 5053.
 If you wish to email a ticketing enquiry, contact email@example.com.
-Phone and email enquiries are monitored Monday to Friday.
-The MAC building will reopen on Wednesday 8 September.

 Your Visit – What to expect: